textpotential/bibliarchic/chapt5.md

 This is a digital materiality.
 In the previous chapter, the digital materiality of the web Sinaiticus interface was visible to the user through the four structured sections of the web page and the limited navigation options.
 On a different level, typically not visible to most users, the HTML of the page and the XML of the transcription also play a role in the materiality of the interface, structuring the possible uses available in interface.[^forensic] Awareness of and facility with these often hidden materialities of digital interfaces and their relationship to the other layers of materiality involved in the production and use of digital interfaces is quickly becoming a necessary set of skills demanded of biblical scholars who wish to study bible in the emerging technological landscape.
-To explore the kinds of capacities that might be needed to work closely with the materialities of bible interfaces at the programming and database level, I will analyze one digital bible interface, Digital Bible Library that functions as the database for two additional bible interfaces, Bible App and BibleSearch API, and pay attention to how their materialities interact.
+To explore the kinds of capacities that might be needed to work closely with the materialities of bible interfaces at the programming and database level, I will analyze two digital bible interfaces, the Digital Bible Library and the BibleSearch Application Programming Interface (API), the latter of which is built upon the former.

 [^forensic]: For a thorough outline of the scholarship on digital materiality in the last decade, see Sydney J.
 Shep, "Digital Materiality," in Susan Schreibman, Raymond George Siemens, and John Unsworth, eds., *A New Companion to Digital Humanities* (Malden, MA, USA: John Wiley & Sons, Ltd, 2016), 386-396.
 There are four main categories of digital materiality that emerge from the current scholarship.
 Matthew Kirschenbaum offers the terms forensic and formal materiality, the former addressing the "evidence" of physical traces left by a digital artifact in processes such as storage and the latter describing the material aspects of a digital artifact that allow for its symbolic transmission, such as the HTML code underlying a web page.
 In his best attempt to summarize the relationship between these two materialities, Kirshenbaum, *Mechanisms*, 15, writes, "Forensic and formal materiality are perhaps better brought to rest on the twin textual and technological bases of inscription
 (storage) and transmission (or multiplication)."
-Building on Kirschenbaum's two pronged materiality and Jean-François Blanchette's notion of distributed materiality, Johanna Drucker, “Performative Materiality and Theoretical Approaches to Interface,” Digital Humanities Quarterly 7, no.
+Building on Kirschenbaum's two pronged materiality and Jean-François Blanchette's notion of distributed materiality, Johanna Drucker, “Performative Materiality and Theoretical Approaches to Interface,” *Digital Humanities Quarterly* 7, no.
 1 (2013), section 8, suggests a performative materiality for digital artifacts.
 Much like her work with interface, here Drucker is shifting the focus of materiality from physical properties of a particular artifact to the process of producing materialities in the event that is interface.
 Drucker's performative materiality is also close to Hayles's redefinition of an emergent materiality as "the interplay between a text’s physical characteristics and its signifying strategies" in “Print Is Flat, Code Is Deep: The Importance of Media-Specific Analysis,” *Poetics Today* 25, no.